brunogaspar/laravel-starter-kit/README.md

 -----

-###) Use custom CLI Installer Command
+###4) Use custom CLI Installer Command

 Now, you need to create yourself a user and finish the installation.

-Use this command to create your default user, user groups and run all the necessary migrations automatically for you.
+Use the following command to create your default user, user groups and run all the necessary migrations automatically.

 	php artisan app:install